 - think critically with a view to solving problems

-- In PBL, together with your group, you decide what knowledge you need to develop
+In PBL you decide, together with your fellow group members, what knowledge you will need

-- You acquire skills that will benefit you in your future career
+You learn skills that will stand you in good stead later

-- PBL has been at the core of UM ever since the university was founded
+PBL has been at the heart of UM ever since the university was founded

 “At high school in Curaçao, I only spoke when I was spoken to.
 Even so, I chose UM for its Problem-Based Learning approach.
 Being active in class seemed a lot easier in theory than it turned out to be in practice.
 But eventually I started to be more active in the tutorials.
 Even if I wasn’t sure my contribution was going to be valuable, I’d speak up anyway.
 I’m no longer as shy and reserved as I once was; instead I’ve become more open and self-confident.”